smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_ZH.md

       x-ngsi:
         type: Property
     trip_details:
-      description: A descriptor of realtime update on the schedule of a vehicle along a trip.
+      description: A descriptor of realtime update on the schedule of a vehicle along a trip
       properties:
         bearing:
-          description: 'Property.
-Bearing, in degrees, clockwise from True North, i.e., 0 is North and 90 is East.
+          description: 'Bearing, in degrees, clockwise from True North, i.e., 0 is North and 90 is East.
 This can be the compass bearing, or the direction towards the next stop or intermediate location.
 This should not be deduced from the sequence of previous positions, which clients can compute from previous data'
           type: number
+          x-ngsi:
+            type: Property
         odometer:
-          description: 'Property.
-Odometer value, in meters.
-Units:''meters'''
+          description: 'Odometer value, in meters'
           type: number
+          x-ngsi:
+            type: Property
+            units: meters
         speed:
-          description: 'Property.
-Momentary speed measured by the vehicle, in meters per second.
-Units:''meters per second'''
+          description: 'Momentary speed measured by the vehicle, in meters per second'
           type: number
+          x-ngsi:
+            type: Property
+            units: meters per second
       type: object
       x-ngsi:
         type: Property
     trip_direction:
       description: "Gives the direction in which the vehicle is travelling.
-SameAs: 'direction_id' field from GTFS Realtime message-TripDescriptor but is represented in the form of an ENUM[UP,DN] in place of [0,1] as seen in 'direction_id' (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+SameAs: 'direction_id' field from GTFS Realtime message-TripDescriptor but is represented in the form of an ENUM[UP,DN] in place of [0,1] as seen in 'direction_id' (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
       type: string
       x-ngsi:
         type: Property